-The Alcohol and Substance Abuse Studies Minor provides you with knowledge in substance abuse studies and better prepares you for working with individuals who may be affected by substance use disorders.
+The Alcohol and Substance Abuse Studies Minor provides you with knowledge in addiction studies and prepares you for working with individuals who may be affected by substance use disorders.
 Our program is certified by both the New York State Office of Addiction Services and Supports (OASAS) and the Association for Addiction Professionals (NAADAC).

 Minor Requirements (18 credits)

 Required Core Courses (9 credits)

 - HCS 409 Introduction to Alcohol and Other Drugs

 - HCS 423 Theories of Alcohol and Other Drugs

 - HCS 424 Counseling Diverse Populations for Alcohol and Other Drugs*

 *denotes courses that meet both minor and general education requirements

 Choose 3 from the following (pre-requisite HCS 409):

 - HCS 437 Dual Diagnosis of Alcohol and Other Drugs